mabrunoro/natural/README.md

 # Natural Computing
-Currently, the following algorithms were implemented:
+### Currently, the following algorithms are implemented:
- BBPSO
+* BBPSO
- GA with standard mutation
+* GA with standard mutation